 My Parent is a Dunedin Study Member

-If you are turning 15 this year, a researcher from the study will contact your Study Member parent first.
-If they are happy for us to contact you, we will send you some information and give you a phone call to talk about the Next Generation Study.
+Because of limited funding, we are not seeing as many young people as we have in the past.
+This means you may not hear from us immediately after turning 15.
+If we are able to get in touch, a researcher from the study will contact your Study Member parent first.
+If they are happy for us to contact you, we will send you some information and give you a phone call to talk about the Next Generation Study

 If you decide to take part, you will come in to the research unit for the length of a school day - we can give you a letter to take to your school to explain your absence.
 One of your parents will come in with you and take part in their own shorter interview.